 Add double- or triple-pane windows

 Replace your less energy-efficient windows with double or triple-pane ones to improve energy efficiency all around your home.
+This is a smart thing to consider no matter the season.

 Clean your furnace filters